mattsouth/snomedapi/README.md

  - A report that summarises the contents of the terminology
  - Test coverage for the Sqlite implementation of the API

-## Similar projects
+## Related projects

- - bioportal provides a very good online web interface that covers many terminologies including snomed ct.
+ - bioportal (http://bioportal.bioontology.org/) provides a very good online web interface that covers many terminologies including snomed ct.
  - Snofyre (http://code.google.com/p/snofyre/) is a project from the NHS that looks a lot more developed than this one.